axiomzen/Look-Alike/coffee/kdtree.coffee.md

             dist = util.distance subject, objectValues, weights: options.weights

  - If we have a filter, we would only insert the node into the queue if it passes the filter (i.e. returns true)
+ - node.val is an array that contain multiple objects with identical attributes -- they need to be filtered individually.

           options = options || {}
+          if options.filter
+            for o in node.val
-          if (not options.filter) or options.filter node.val
+              Q.insert o, dist if options.filter o
+          else
             Q.insert node.val, dist

  - Recursively search the half of the tree that contains the test point (on the next dimension)